onflow/flow-go/DEVELOPMENT.md

         - Protocol level breaking change
         - State migrations required
 - All HCU upgrades can go directly into the `master` branch
-- All spork upgrades must live on a their own feature branch until the last HCU before the spork as been performed (usually approximately 1 month before the Spork.
+- All spork upgrades must live on their own feature branch until the last HCU before the spork as been performed (usually approximately 1 month before the Spork.
     - It is the responsibility of the DRI to keep this feature branch in a mergeable state
-    - Suggestion: once a sprint, merge `master` into the feature branch
+    - Suggestion: once a sprint, merge `master` into the feature branch.
+More frequent merges are easier, as they avoid complex conflict resolutions

 ### End of Release Cycle